 He looked at me shocked.
 He told me I was amazing and wanted to know how I did it.

 Now, here is the next big disaster or disaster averted!

-KEY BONUS POINT: You are telling a story.
-Not a biography. one story.
+Legend Point: You are telling a story.
+Not a biography.
+One story.

 Stories are almost always events.
 One day, or one hour or two similar related events…one causing the other.

 If you tell TWO stories before your listener has told one, you are at the cliff’s edge.
 It’s time to be quiet.

 Remember in covert hypnosis, the key is subtle.
 The single most common problems in Story are bragging, boasting and boring.

 THOSE BOASTFUL WORDS must come from someone else’s mouth or they don’t get said!

 Option 1: “Kevin: I’m such a great speaker and writer and renaissance man.”(sucks)

 Option 2: Someone else saying,…”Kevin you are just an amazing speaker, a brilliant writer, how did you become this renaissance man?”
 I shrink away not knowing what the renaissance really is.
 I think that’s a good thing but I don’t know…